 Please note that some of the links in this webpage only work from computers on the Indiana University Bloomington campus.

 Reserve ML160 .G882 2014

 In the process of looking for a subject to write on, and as you settle on a subject area, be sure to skim through your textbook.
 Make sure that you understand what aspects of the topic we will be likely to cover in class so that you can go beyond them in your paper.
 Look also at the section "For Further Reading" at the end of the book, which gives a bibliography of general sources and of sources related to each part, chapter, and section.
 These sources are generally the standard works in each subject area, and they will be good places to begin your reading.

 Online at Oxford

 The New Grove Dictionary is the principal English-language encyclopedia of music.
 In it you will find entries on all of the composers and genres and many of the terms that we will be discussing this semester.
 Almost all entries in this work have useful bibliographies.

 The online version, known as Grove Music Online, has additional articles and updated articles and can be searched.
 The homepage for it is Oxford Music Online, which also has other reference works published by Oxford University Press.
-Check the results to make sure you are looking at an article from Grove Music Online, check the box in the upper right corner of the window.
+Check the results to make sure you are looking at an article from Grove Music Online.

 For fun, look up the articles on your teachers in The New Grove Dictionary or in Grove Music Online.
-Some of the online articles have been updated in the last fifteen years, but others (like the article on Prof. Burkholder) have not; in those cases, both the article and the bibliography will be out of date, and you will have to search in other sources for more recent information.
+Some of the online articles have been updated in the last eighteen years, but others (like the article on Prof. Burkholder) have not; in those cases, both the article and the bibliography will be out of date, and you will have to search in other sources for more recent information.

 Reference ML100 .B68